-Making full use of your events calendar
+Using your events calendar

 Adding a calendar to your website

-Choose a page or create either a dedicated menu entry or sub menu entry.
-On the new blank page click on the events icon
+Choose a page, or create either a dedicated menu entry or sub menu entry.
+On the new blank page click on the events icon Insert calendar icon.
+The icon will now appear on the page, click save and a calendar will appear.

-Adding events to the calendar
+Adding an event to the calendar

 The first field asks Select an Event - select New Event.